Paul Mayén: Fallingwater

-Mayén's partner, Edgar Kaufmann Jr., inherited the 1936 Frank Lloyd Wright designed Fallingwater house, over Bear Run, in Stewart Township, Fayette County, Pennsylvania, after his father's death in 1955, continuing to use and share it as a mountain retreat until 1963.
+Mayén's partner, Edgar Kaufmann Jr., inherited the 1936 Frank Lloyd Wright designed Fallingwater house, over Bear Run, in Stewart Township, Pennsylvania, after his father's death in 1955, continuing to use and share it as a mountain retreat until 1963.
 Kaufmann entrusted the Wright structures and several hundred acres of the surrounding pristine Laurel Highlands lands in the Allegheny Mountains to the Western Pennsylvania Conservancy as an architectural house museum and conservation open space preserve, in memory of his parents.

 From 1979 to 1981, Mayén oversaw the building of the Fallingwater pavilion, which houses the café, gift store, and visitor's center at Fallingwater.

 Personal life

 In the 1950s Mayén met fellow art student Edgar Kaufmann Jr. with whom he would have a relationship and work partnership that would last until Kaufmann's death in 1989.
 In 1975, Mayén built a country house for himself and Kaufmann in Garrison, New York, on the east side of the Hudson River.
-Known as Water Run, this property is currently for sale.
+Known as Water Run, this property was sold in 2021 for $1.6M.
 Kaufmann died in 1989, and his ashes were scattered around the property at Fallingwater by Mayén.

 Mayén died on November 3, 2000.
 His ashes were also scattered at Fallingwater in accordance with his wishes.